 “3rd quartile CASPer likely screened me out from most medical schools this past cycle, especially as a 3rd year applicant.
 I don't think I took CASPer prep as seriously as I should have, and will work harder on it this cycle.” – Anushka G., BeMo student

 However, the same study we cited above also found that preparation, both self-study and with certified CASPer test coaches, significantly improves not only your ability to take the test, but perhaps more important, your confidence.
-For example, BeMo's CASPer prep programs have been proven to increase applicants' practice CASPer score by 23%.
+For example, BeMo's CASPer prep has been proven to increase applicants' practice CASPer score by 23%.

 Confidence-building was something that helped our student Alina, who recently got into a medical school that requires CASPer.
 Like many premeds, Alina had little experience or knowledge of CASPer.
 “This [was] my first year ever writing CASPer,” she said, and Alina realized that she needed help understanding the various CASPer test question categories, such as “how to approach the occasional personal question that you get on CASPer.”
 But she also needed the confidence to take the test.
 Alina says the most helpful prep she received was with expert feedback, which she says: